 Timetables for supervision of the playground are in place for teachers, LSAs and supervisory assistants.
-Playground supervisory duties should be strictly adhered to.
-Teachers are also on duty at lunch time to support supervisory staff and ensure lunchtime conflicts are restored effectively and do not carry over into valuable teaching time.
-Morning supervision 8.45 - 8:55am may be undertaken by LSAs and teaching staff.
-At hometime, Year 5-7 teachers and LSAs walk the children to the gate and see them safely offsite.
-Year 1 - 4 children are released by the class teachers to their parents/carers.
+Playground supervisory duties should be strictly adhered to. .
+Morning supervision 8.50-8:55am will be undertaken by LSAs and teaching staff.
+At home time, Year 5-7 teachers and LSAs walk the children to the gate and see them safely offsite.
+Year 1-4 children are released by the class teachers to their parents/carers.